biocommons/uta/README.rst

 |build_status|

     *(N.B.
-Build failures appear to be related to drone.io VM configuration during pip install.
-Testing in naive VMs on development machines work as expected.
+Build failures occur on 3rd party continuous testing services only during the installation of prerequisites.
+Testing in naive VMs on development machines works as expected.
 A workaround is under investigation.)*

 Overview
 @@@@@@@@